 The works of Stephen Sondheim feature highly in his production schedule and he has directed “Follies”; “Company”; “Sweeney Todd”; “Into the Woods”; “A Little Night Music” and “A Funny Thing Happened on the Way to the Forum”.
 Fred has directed all the major musicals but has especially enjoyed working on “West Side Story”; “Camelot”, “The Secret Garden”, “My Fair Lady”, “King’s Rhapsody”, “The Vagabond King”, “Fiddler on the Roof”, “42nd Street”, “Titanic”, and “Scrooge”.

 Fred has devised and written a series of tribute concerts for DMTC, together with musical directors George Hetherington and Steven Hood.
 These were: “An Evening with Oscar and Steve” (2000), based on the lives of Oscar Hammerstein II and Stephen Sondheim, “What a Swell Party!”
 (2002), telling the story of Cole Porter, “Noel and Ivor” (2008), comparing and contrasting the works of Noel Coward and Ivor Novello and now today’s “Some Enchanted Evenings”.

 Fred has a huge commitment and love for DMTC, the Company which gave him his early chances.
-He has devoted his enormous talent and energies over 48 years to make DMTC into what it is today.
-We cannot thank him enough for all he has given us and we are delighted that all his efforts have been rewarded this summer in the Queen’s Birthday Honours 2013.
-He has been awarded the British Empire Medal for ‘services to drama in the northeast’- a richly deserved recognition!
-This will be presented to him in Durham Town Hall on 3rd October by the Lord Lieutenant of County Durham on behalf of Her Majesty the Queen.
+He has devoted his enormous talent and energies over 50 years to make DMTC into what it is today.
+We cannot thank him enough for all he has given us and we are delighted that all his efforts were rewarded in the Queen’s Birthday Honours 2013.
+He was awarded the British Empire Medal for ‘services to drama in the northeast’- a richly deserved recognition!
+This was presented to Fred in Durham Town Hall on 3rd October by the Lord Lieutenant of County Durham on behalf of Her Majesty the Queen.